 4. Perform regular maintenance

 Lastly, regular maintenance is extremely important.
 You can reduce a lot of risks and decrease the chances of failure through preventive maintenance.
-Even a brand new HVAC system needs to be properly maintained to achieve high efficiency and to reduce long-term costs.
+Even a brand new HVAC system needs to be properly maintained to achieve high efficiency and reduce long-term costs.

 HVAC maintenance is not just about changing filters.
 Ducts must be checked for clogs as it collects a lot of dirt and debris.
 The clogging, in turn, would result in less airflow and reduced efficiency.

 There are also chances for the external fans and the refrigerant lines to freeze, jam, or crack, which can lead to shutting down during peak time.
 Such small problems might not affect the performance or even cost much during the initial stages, but they can ultimately lead to system failure or damage that is beyond repair.
+That’s precisely why a detailed HVAC maintenance checklist can be helpful.

 The HVAC system in itself has been getting a lot of updates, and we are getting to see a highly efficient heating and cooling system today.
 Despite this, the cost of operation for an HVAC system is on the higher side.
-So it’s totally up to the HVAC technicians and contractors to ensure that they bring down the operational cost by following the above strategies.
+So it’s totally up to the HVAC technicians and contractors to ensure that they bring down the operational cost by following the above strategies